testimonials

 Implementing S&OP in Large Corporations: Insights from Experts

-Feb 25, 2024 Share the story:
+February 25, 2024 Share on:

 "Including the business games into those workshops and supply chain academy sessions was really useful to bring the team together, get a feeling of community, and have fun.
 You learn a lot when you have fun, it’s an important driver of learning!"